Continuous integration for Django projects

 I advocate that one installs the CircleCI CLI tool to run the build locally before pushing it to GitHub and running it on CircleCI.
 Running the build locally keeps you from having to commit code to your online repository to confirm that the build is passing.
 It quickens the development cycle.

-You can install the CLI using Homebrew by running:
+Find multiple installation options for the CircleCI CLI here.
+I install the CLI using Homebrew by running:

 brew install circleci